 •Other investment guarantees.
 Political risks, inconvertibility and expropriation insurance can be obtained through the United States’ OPIC or the World Bank’s MIGA.

 •The Dominican Corporations Law is very flexible.
 Limited liability corporations can be formed with a minimum of two shareholders.
 There are no nationality or residence requirements and foreign branches enjoy the same rights as domestic corporations.
-There is a strong movement to reduce red tape for business entities through simplified registration systems in the Mercantile Registry and the Tax Administration.
+There is a strong movement to reduce red tape for business entities through a simplified registration system in the Mercantile Registry and the Tax Administration.

 •Tourism.
 The Promotion of Tourism Development Law No. 158-01 granted certain hotels and tourism facilities in specific regions substantial tax exemptions for a period of ten years.

 •Land ownership by foreigners.
-Whereas in the past foreigners needed presidential authorisation to own land in the country, such a requirement has been eliminated.
+Whereas in the past foreigners needed presidential authorisation to own land in the country, such requirement has been eliminated.

 •Intellectual Property.
 The Industrial Property Law of 2000 guarantees strong protection of intellectual property rights and complies with the 1995 Marrakech TRIPS Agreement.

 •Energy sector.
 A chronic problem of the Dominican economy over the last decades has been the energy sector.
 A reliable system of energy production and distribution is still a challenge and periodic blackouts continue to afflict the country.
-Most companies have adapted to such reality over the years and standby generators are the norm.
+Most companies have adapted to this reality over the years and standby generators are the norm.

-The fast-growing Dominican economy continues to outperform regional competitors, while enjoying enviable political stability.
+The fast-growing Dominican economy continues to outperform regional competitors, while enjoying an enviable political stability.
 M&A activity is vigorous, including public-private partnerships.
 New infrastructure projects are being developed, improving the local highway system, sea ports and electrical generating capacity.

-So, it’s not only beautiful beaches, a warm and inviting population, and a wonderful geographical location that the Dominican Republic has to offer.
+So, it’s not only beautiful beaches, a warm and inviting population and a wonderful geographical location that the Dominican Republic has to offer.
 It is also a great place to do business.